 Although the EU consistently denies it, many Sudanese believe that this gave license to the RSF to police the border, extracting bribes, levies and ransoms - and doing its share of trafficking too.

 Dubai is the destination for almost all of Sudan's gold, official or smuggled.
-But Hemeti's contacts with the UAE soon became more than just commercial.
+But Hemedti's contacts with the UAE soon became more than just commercial.

 In 2015, the Sudanese government agreed to send a battalion of regular forces to serve with the Saudi-Emirati coalition forces in Yemen - its commander was Gen Abdel Fattah al-Burhan, now chair of the ruling Transitional Military Council.

 By this time, the RSF's strength had grown tenfold.
-Its command structure didn't change: all are Darfurian Arabs, its generals sharing the Dagolo name.
+Its command structure didn't change: all are Darfurian Arabs, its generals sharing the Dagalo name.

 With 70,000 men and more than 10,000 armed pick-up trucks, the RSF became Sudan's de facto infantry, the one force capable of controlling the streets of the capital, Khartoum, and other cities.